Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

 Average CL spectra are extracted from the homogeneous regions delimited by the small rectangles shown in Fig.~\ref{fig:cl_map_be} (integrated CL intensity maps).
 They are plotted in Fig.~\ref{fig:cl_log_be}(a) and can be compared quantitatively.
 The higher intensities are obtained with the core-doped samples, demonstrating the effective passivation effect of AlGaAs shells.
 The intensities for the shell-doped samples increase with the doping levels.
 In particular, the lowest doped NW (shell-1) exhibits a very low luminescence intensity due to a thinner shell and a larger surface depletion width.
 Redshift and broadening of CL spectra are consistent with an increased p-type doping, as expected from the Be flux (Table~\ref{tab:sample}).

-CL spectra are fitted using the generalized Planck's law and a parabolic absorption model convoluted with an Urbach tail, following the method described in Ref.~\cite{Chen:2019a}.
+CL spectra are fitted using the generalized Planck law and a parabolic absorption model convoluted with an Urbach tail, following the method described in Ref.~\cite{Chen:2019a}.
 Due to the small size of the NWs, we neglect the reabsorption effect so that the absorptivity is approximated by the absorption coefficient $\alpha(\hbar\omega)$~\cite{Greffet:2018}.
 The results are plotted in Fig.~\ref{fig:cl_log_be}(a) (colored lines).
 The fitted model provides the bandgap $E_g$ (open circles in Fig.~\ref{fig:cl_log_be}(a)) and energy width of the Urbach tail $\gamma$.
 Both values depend mainly on the low-energy part of the luminescence spectra.
 Table~\ref{tab:p_doping} lists the Be-doped GaAs NW samples, the characteristics of CL spectra (peak energy and FWHM), $E_g$ and $\gamma$.
-Experimental hole concentrations are deduced from the bandgap narrowing (BGN) values: $\text{BGN}=1.424-E_g(\text{eV})$, and the empirical relation of Casey and Stern~\cite{Casey:1976}, see Fig.~\ref{fig:cl_log_be}(b).
+Experimental hole concentrations are deduced from the bandgap narrowing (BGN) values: $\text{BGN}=1.424-E_g(\text{eV})$, and the empirical relation determined in reference~\cite{Chen:2019a}, see Fig.~\ref{fig:cl_log_be}(b).
 For shell-1, the BGN value is too small to give a precise assessment of the hole concentration, which is probably lower than $1\times 10^{18}$~cm$^{-3}$.
+In this range, measurements may be also impacted by surface depletion due to the absence of AlGaAs passivation shell (see Fig.~\ref{fig:surface_depletion}), so the result given for shell-1 in Table~\ref{tab:p_doping} and Fig.~\ref{fig:cl_log_be}(b) is only indicative.